Homology (mathematics)

 In mathematics, the term homology, originally introduced in algebraic topology, has three primary, closely related usages.
-First, the most direct usage of the term is to take the homology of a chain complex, resulting in a sequence of abelian groups called homology groups.
-Secondly, as chain complexes are obtained from various other types of mathematical objects, this operation allows one to associate various named homologies or homology theories to these objects.
-Finally, since there are many homology theories for topological spaces that produce the same answer, one also often speaks of the homology of a topological space.
-(This latter notion of homology admits more intuitive descriptions for 1- or 2-dimensional topological spaces, and is sometimes referenced in popular mathematics.)
+First, there is the homology of a chain complex, a sequence of abelian groups, called homology groups, which are regarded as fundamental invariants of the chain complex.
+Secondly, when one can associate a chain complex to a different mathematical object, one can also associate its homology to that object.
+Distinct procedures of associating chain complexes to a given object are grouped into homology theories.
+Finally, homology is important in the study of topological spaces.
+Under nice conditions in which distinct homology theories for a single topological space produce the same homology groups, one can define a single homology of a topological space.
+This last notion of homology is closely related to topological ideas frequently discussed in popular mathematics such as the holes of a surface or the cycles of a graph.
 There is also a related notion of the cohomology of a cochain complex, giving rise to various cohomology theories, in addition to the notion of the cohomology of a topological space.